KarenColumbo/Teensy-MIDI2CV8-PWM/README.md

 No idea yet if this monster is alive.

-It should read incoming serial MIDI data (UART) into a voice buffer array with oldest note and note-off stealing, utilizing the millis() function as note age stamps.
+It should read incoming serial MIDI data (UART) into a voice buffer array with oldest note and note-off stealing, utilizing the millis() function as note age stamp.

 After some calculations it should send